First Timer’s Guide

 - Take note of what items are allowed and are not allowed into the event.
 Some prohibited items are obvious (no weapons, no illegal drugs, etc.) but some are less obvious.
 For example, event organizers do not allow normal backpacks that are not made of clear material (plastic, PVC, mesh).
 A full list of prohibited items, which may be updated based on new circumstances, issues, technologies and problems that may arise, can be found here.

-- The event organizers provide free water available at the festival.
-The various water stations will fill your hydration pack or water bottle (which will be purchased at the event).
+- The various water stations will fill your hydration pack or water bottle (which will be purchased at the event).

 - You won’t be able to re-enter the event.
 If you enter then leave, you will not be able to enter again until the following day.
 Don’t worry, everything you need can be found inside.

 It’s never too late to experience your first Ultra Korea.
-For a glimpse of what to expect, enjoy this year’s aftermovie and we hope to see you this June!
+For a glimpse of what to expect, enjoy last year’s aftermovie and we hope to see you this June!